Cwm, Llanrothal: Buildings and grounds

-The original buildings were mostly demolished in 1830 and the existing structure dates from soon afterwards, is on the site of the now demolished 17th-century house that held the Jesuit college and incorporates part of it.
-Enough remains of the original house half-way up the long range of hills which slope down to the Monnow to trace the life led by its Jesuit inmates in the penal times.
+The original buildings were mostly demolished in 1830.
+The existing structure dates from soon afterwards, and is on the site of the now demolished 17th-century house that held the Jesuit college and incorporates part of it.
+Enough remains of the original house, half-way up the long range of hills which slope down to the River Monnow, to trace the life led by its Jesuit inmates in the penal times.
 Originally a shooting box, and subsequently a farmhouse, it is Grade II listed, together with the terrace in front of the house, and the retaining wall to the side, which contains rare bee boles.
 There is a wood in the area known today as Cwm Wood.